kyxap1/starred/README.md

 ## Python

+- [xmltodict](https://github.com/martinblech/xmltodict) - Python module that makes working with XML feel like you are working with JSON
 - [ansigenome](https://github.com/nickjj/ansigenome) - A tool to help you gather information and manage your Ansible roles.
 - [aws-ansible-cassandra](https://github.com/oliverlockwood/aws-ansible-cassandra) - Simple Ansible script to set up a minimal Cassandra cluster
 - [debops-tools](https://github.com/debops/debops-tools) - Your Debian-based data center in a box -